-Landlords and apartment complexes are among the many businesses that use your credit to decide whether or not let you borrow money or services.
+Landlords and apartment complexes are among the many businesses that use your credit to approve your application.
 Bad credit can cause you to end up homeless, if you're looking in the wrong places.

 The best way to get an apartment when you have bad credit is to find a landlord that doesn’t do credit checks.
 Typically, apartment complexes are owned by large property management companies that require a credit check on all applications.
 These are the types of apartments that are most likely to turn you down if you have bad credit.
-So, start your search elsewhere.
+So, aim properties owned by individual landlords who often don't check credit or who may be more willing to take a risk on a tenant who doesn't have the best credit history but has good credit and solid income.

-Start by looking on Craigslist, an online classified listing.
+Check Craigslist.org, an online classified listing.
 In the housing section of Craiglist, apartment owners advertise rentals (apartments, condos, townhouses, and houses) they have available.
-Years ago, very few management-owned apartment complexes listed here and it was easier to find individual landlords.
+Make sure you're looking in your city.
+Years ago, very few management-owned apartment complexes listed rentals here and it was easier to find individual landlords.
 Now you'll find all type of rentals in the mix.
 Landlords still advertise here, but you'll have to sort through lots of listings to find them.

 The classified section of your local newspaper (or that of the area you’re interested in moving to) is another place where property owners advertise for rentals.
 Sunday's paper usually has the most advertisements.
 Many newspapers have their classified ads listed online, too, so explore this option if you're moving out of town.